ikegami-yukino/mecab-as-kkc/README.md

 ## How to Add new entry to this dictionary

-### Formating
+### Formatting
-In lex.csv, we can add entry as 1 line 1 entry.
+In lex.csv, we can add an entry as 1 line 1 entry.
 The line formatting of lex.csv is as follows:

 ```
 めかぶ,670,1250,4000,和布蕪
 ```

-From the left, reading (Hiragana), left-cotext ID, right-context ID, cost, word are corresponded to.
+From the left, reading (Hiragana), left-cotext ID, right-context ID, cost, and word are corresponded to.
 In this case, the reading "めかぶ" is converted to the word "和布蕪".

 ### Determine context IDs
-left-cotext ID and right-context ID are chose from `mozc/src/data/dictionary_oss/id.def` file.
+left-cotext ID and right-context ID are chosen from `mozc`/src/data/dictionary_oss/id.def` file.

 Usually, the following context IDs are used:
 ```